mohammedsobhi/monthly-meetup/december-2021-(WhatDevelopersIgnoreInHTML)/README.md

-December meetup - topic title
+December meetup - What developers ignore in HTML